andredms/jekyll-now/_posts/2020-12-19-bsides-algiers.md

         output.write(packet.load) # write packet data to output.bin
  ```

-Upon running the Python script, which essentially did what I described manually doing above, we finally got the data we needed in the form of output.bin.
+Upon running the script, which essentially did what I was doing before, we finally got the data we needed in the form of output.bin.
 To ensure we’d saved it with the right extension, we ran:

 ```
 file output.bin